Responsible use in AI deployment for Azure AI Vision spatial analysis

 Customer - Refers to the entity that is purchasing the technology from Microsoft.

-Deployer - Refers to the individual and organization involved in the creation and implementation of software using Azure Cognitive Services.
+Deployer - Refers to the individual and organization involved in the creation and implementation of software using Azure AI services.

 Operator - Refers to the individual that will be using the video insights to manage the public health and safety of buildings and/or businesses.